Spain holds a special place in my heart, as I used to live in Andalucia and travelled around some of the nicest places in Spain while I was there.

 By Heidi from Fly Away U

-Don’t miss visiting the Marina for lovely boat photos or wander along the promenade with stops in to visit the Shrine of Our Lady of Regla, the Castle of Chipiona, the Muscat Museum, and tasty tapas.
+Don’t miss visiting the Marina for lovely boat photos or wander along the promenade to visit the Shrine of Our Lady of Regla, the Castle of Chipiona, the Muscat Museum, and tasty tapas.

 For panoramic views of the city, climb the 205 foot Faro de Chipiona, the Chipiona Lighthouse.
 The tallest lighthouse in Spain, third tallest in Europe and fifth in the world, also makes a spectacular prop for photographing Chipiona’s gorgeous sunsets over the ocean and river.